-Resident leaving a family or friend apartment
+Resident Leaving a Family or Friend apartment

 Terminating a shared tenancy agreement

 If a resident decides to move out of a shared apartment, they must first terminate the tenancy agreement for their own part.
-Domo will send the other resident of the apartment an email about the created termination notice.
+Domo will send the other resident of the apartment an email about the submitted termination notice.
 The other resident can choose to either accept or reject the termination notice for their part.

 Accepting the termination means that the other resident is also moving out of the apartment at the same time as the resident who made the termination notice.
 By contrast, rejecting the termination means that the resident continues to live in the apartment.

 The resident rejecting a termination notice can stay in the apartment alone for the termination notice period or make a friend swap.
 The remaining resident is also able to have urgency points for single-room apartments due to an ending contract which has been terminated by the landlord.

 If you reject the termination notice submitted by your flatmate, Domo will automatically create a new tenancy agreement for the apartment for yourself.
 As AYY’s two-room and bigger apartments are not rented out only to the main tenant in accordance with the Housing Regulation, AYY will terminate your tenancy agreement with a notice of either three or six months.